Orca is a free, open source, flexible, and extensible screen reader that provides access to the graphical desktop via speech and refreshable braille.

 To launch Orca:

 The method for configuring Orca to be launched automatically as your preferred screen reader will depend upon which desktop environment you use.
-For instance, in GNOME 3.x this option can be found in the Universal Access Control Center panel on the Seeing page.

 To toggle Orca on and off in GNOME, press Super+Alt+S.